kubernetes-study-guide/Kubernetes-Study-Guide/52_NetworkPolicies/README.md

     matchLabels:
       component: httpd_webserver    # This np gets applied to all pods with this label.
   policyTypes:
     - Ingress
     - Egress
   ingress:
     - from:
       - ipBlock:
           cidr: 172.17.0.0/16
           except:
           - 172.17.1.0/24
       - podSelector:                  # Here we're saying that any pods with this label is permitted access.
           matchLabels:
             app: curl_client
+      ports:         # notice here we can apply port level restriction as well
+        - protocol: TCP
+          port: 80
 ```

 The 'ipBlock' is another approach, but this bit doesn't get used for anything here.
 But it's here just to show other possibilities.
+Also the 'ports' section appears to need to be indented a bit more than I thoughght would be necessary, not sure why that is.

 We now have a new NetworkPolicy: